Brasov City Guide: top things to do & places to visit

 Bran Castle is 30 km away and getting to Bran from Brasov is possible only by road: on a guided tour, with a rented car, with a taxi (about 45 Euro round-trip) or on a bus from the local bus station.
 Tickets cost 10 Euro and there's usually a queue, especially during weekends and tourist high season.

-Peles Castle in Sinaia is another famous sight close to Brasov.
+Peles Castle in Sinaia is another famous sight 1,5h away from Brasov.
 Built in the late 19th century with state-of-the art technology for those times, the castle served as summer residence for the royal family.

 Its beautiful exterior is equally matched by the lavishly decorated interior so don’t miss the opportunity to take a tour inside.
-Getting to Sinaia from Brasov is easiest by train as all trains heading to Bucharest will stop there.
+Getting to Sinaia from Brasov is easiest by train as all trains heading to Bucharest will stop there, or by car.

 Another popular attraction close to Brasov is Rasnov Citadel.
 Perched high on a mountain in the city of Rasnov, the citadel offers spectacular views of the entire area and that’s reason enough to visit!